9 Best Parks in Boston

 Franklin Park's most popular tourist attraction is the Franklin Park Zoo, a 72-acre facility that opened in 1912.
 There are an astounding number of animals in residence, with family favorites like the African lion, Masai giraffe, two-toed sloth, kangaroo, and lemur, among many others.
 There is also a variety of exhibits, including a butterfly house, two aviaries, and a kids' farm to get up close with small farm animals.

-The park is also home to a wide variety of sports facilities, most notably an 18-hole golf course, which is the oldest public course in the country.
+The park is also home to a wide variety of sports facilities, most notably an 18-hole golf course, which is the oldest public golf course in the country.
 Other facilities include basketball and tennis courts and fields for soccer, rugby, baseball, and lacrosse.

 During the summer, visitors can enjoy open-air theater performances at the Playhouse in the Park.
 Other points of interest include Ellicott Arch, Scarboro Pond, the Bell Tower, and several playgrounds.